Blog

 Some common side effects of gene therapy include changes in liver function, headaches, fatigue, and vomiting [8][9][10].

 Living with hemophilia can be challenging.
-But with proper care and the proper treatment, you can live a normal life.
+But with proper care and the right hemophilia medications, you can live a normal life.
 Learning about your treatment options can help you find what is best for you.

 REFERENCES: